gidlov/pico-contact/README.md

 [Running example](http://gidlov.com/contact)

 ##Setup
 We use the nice [PHPMailer](https://github.com/PHPMailer/PHPMailer) class in this plugin, so we have to update the `require` key of `composer.json`.
-If we want to use captcha, we need to add a library for that too We can also and add the following:
+If we want to use captcha, we need to add a library for that too.
+Add the following:

 	"phpmailer/phpmailer": "dev-master",
 	"gregwar/captcha": "dev-master"